 5. Ben Witherington — 1 and 2 Thessalonians (Eerdmans, 2006).

 Ben Witherington has written a series of “socio-rhetorical” commentaries on a good number of New Testament books.
 Some are better than others, and his volume on the Thessalonian letters is one of the better ones.
 The primary benefit of reading Witherington’s commentaries is the wealth of contextual background information he provides.

-Runners Up: There are a number of other helpful commentaries on the Thessalonian epistles.
+There are a number of other helpful commentaries on the Thessalonian epistles.
 Leon Morris has contributed an introductory level commentary to the Tyndale series and a more in-depth commentary to the NICNT series.
 Other helpful commentaries on these epistles are those by Michael W. Holmes, Ernest Best, I. Howard Marshall, D. Michael Martin, Andrew W. Young, Richard Mayhue, and Philip Arthur.